Gleejr/Configure-ad/README.md

 </p>

 <p>
-32. Enter a name for the user and a user login (example name: jane doe, user login: jane_admin).
-Create a password and only check "password never expires".
-Click next and finish.
+32. Enter "Jane Doe" for the name and "jane_admin" for the user login.
+Set the password as "Password1234" and only check "Password never expires."
+Click "Next" and then "Finish."
 </p>

 <p>